-The challenge: When the “shit hits the fan” and the zombies are attacking, you’ll need to stick together in tight teams to survive.
+When brain matter starts hitting the panic room ventilation and the zombies are attacking, you’ll need to stick together in tight teams to survive.
 As a public relations professional, you’re used to working in small teams consisting of oddball specialists — while simultaneously pushing them to get the results you need.

 Survival PR skill: Leadership

 Excellent communication skills are the trademark of all great leaders, so maybe you can opt for a leadership role?
 When the advertisers of the group are done shooting at everyone and everything, maybe you can take action to secure the group’s approval using psychology — without a single shot fired?
 It’s always better if the group appoints you to be their leader, rather than relying on self-promotion or force.

 People rarely know what’s best for them — and a pandemic virus outbreak will probably not make anyone behave more rationally.
 You’ll have to find innovative ways persuade the group not to give up, day in and day out.
 But as a public relations professional, you know how to create incentives and win-wins — out of thin air, if need be.
 A workshop on mission-vision-values around the campfire should do the trick.

 So, lots of people are going to perish.
 Lots of people are going to be scared.
 An existential crisis on a global scale.
 “How could this happen to me?
 Why did it happen to me?
 What do I do now?”
 In a world where everyone wants to be heard, a PR professional understands the inherent power of active listening.
 If people desperately are looking for answers, then let them come.
 Sort of like inbound marketing, right?

 As the dust settles, there has to be some sort of division of labor.
 And as a student of human behaviour, the public relations professional can help people understand their roles in this brave new and disrupted the world.
 As we all know — there’s always a bigger picture.